Monday, March 30, 2020

 A - Allman Brothers Band, Amboy Dukes, Average White Band, Alt-J, Eric Anderson, Alice Cooper, American Dream, Art Ensemble of Chicago, The Association, Atlas Sound, The Animals, Dave Alvin, Asleep At The Wheel, Aerosmith

-B - The Band, The Byrds, James Brown, Besnard Lakes, Bobby Blue Bland, Anthony Braxton, Big Brother & The Holding Company, Blue Cheer, The Blasters, David Bromberg, Black Rebel Motorcycle Club, Chuck Berry, Tim Buckley, Jeff Buckley, Blood Sweat & Tears, Jackson Browne, Sandy Bull, Charles Bradley, Andrew Bird, The B-52’s, Booker T. & The MGs, The Bee Gees, The Beach Boys, Blue Rodeo, Black 47, The Blues Project, Butterfield Blues Band, Gato Barbieri, Broken Social Scene, Greg Brown, Burning Spear, Buckwheat Zydeco, Pat Benatar, Badfinger, Solomon Burke, Roy Buchanan, Jeff Beck, Bright Eyes, George Benson, Oscar Brand
+B - The Band, The Byrds, James Brown, Besnard Lakes, Bobby Blue Bland, Anthony Braxton, Big Brother & The Holding Company, Blue Cheer, The Blasters, David Bromberg, Black Rebel Motorcycle Club, Chuck Berry, Tim Buckley, Jeff Buckley, Blood Sweat & Tears, Jackson Browne, Sandy Bull, Charles Bradley, Andrew Bird, The B-52’s, Booker T. & The MGs, The Bee Gees, The Beach Boys, Blue Rodeo, Black 47, The Blues Project, Butterfield Blues Band, Buffalo Springfield, Gato Barbieri, Broken Social Scene, Greg Brown, Burning Spear, Buckwheat Zydeco, Pat Benatar, Badfinger, Solomon Burke, Roy Buchanan, Jeff Beck, Bright Eyes, George Benson, Oscar Brand

 C - Creedence Clearwater Revival, Calexico, Crosby Stills Nash & Young, Eric Clapton, Elvis Costello, Chicago, The Chambers Brothers, Captain Beefheart & His Magic Band, Canned Heat, Jim Croce, The Chesterfield Kings, Bruce Cockburn, Marshall Crenshaw, Cowboy Junkies, Rosanne Cash, Joe Cocker, Shawn Colvin, Judy Collins, Crazy World of Arthur Brown, Country Joe & The Fish, Peter Case, Cactus, Ry Cooder, Crazy Horse, The Chocolate Watch Band, The Contours, Chick Corea, Chuby Checkers